vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 ### Server Certificate <a id="server-cert"></a>

-A custom X.509 server certificate for the VCH if you do not use  an automatically generated server certificate.
-This certificate identifies the VCH endpoint VM both to Docker clients and to browsers that connect to the VCH Admin portal.
+A custom X.509 server certificate for the VCH if you do not select the options to automatically generate a server certificate.
+The server certificate identifies the VCH endpoint VM both to Docker clients and to browsers that connect to the VCH Admin portal.
 For information about the requirements for server certificates, see the section on custom certificates in [Virtual Container Host Certificate Requirements](vch_cert_reqs.md#custom).

 #### Create VCH Wizard